Introduction

 Shutter Speed

-Shutter speed determines how long your camera’s sensor is exposed to light.
-For handheld shooting, a faster shutter speed (1/125 or faster) helps avoid blur caused by slight movements.
-However, if you’re using a tripod and a well-lit environment, you can experiment with slower shutter speeds to allow more light into the camera, resulting in brighter images without increasing the ISO.
+Shutter speed is the amount of time your camera sensor is exposed to light.
+When shooting by hand, use a faster shutter speed (1/125 or higher) to minimize blurring from small movements.
+On the upside, if you are using a tripod and shoot in an illuminated place, you can play with slower shutter speeds to catch more light for brighter shots without raising ISO.

 White Balance

-White balance is critical for accurate color representation.
-Set your camera’s white balance according to the type of lighting you’re using (natural light, incandescent, fluorescent, etc.) to avoid color casts in your images.
-Many cameras have an auto white balance setting, but it’s often better to manually adjust it to ensure consistent results across all your photos.
+The crucial setting amongst them is the whitebalance!
+Manually white balance your camera based on the light source you are using (natural light, incandescent, fluorescent, etc.) to eliminate color casts in images.
+Most cameras have an auto white balance option but it’s best to manually set it up yourself so that you get consistent results for all photos taken.

 4. Editing and Retouching for Effective Product Photography